commons-app/commons-app-documentation/android/Developer-workflow.md

 ## Reviewing a change

-1. Check Travis is passing
+1. Check GitHub Actions is passing
     - If not have a look in the logs to try and deduce what the error might be and provide feedback to the requester
     - If you think Travis should pass but isn't, try restarting the build.
 If this still doesn't work, see if there is any discussion in issues.
 If one doesn't exist already, submit a new issue tagged `continuous integration` and `high priority`.